soobinrho/college-programming/2023-fall/how-to-live-well/final_essay.md

 I don't know exactly how time works.
 Can we freely move around time with technological advances in the future, just as we can walk around in the three dimensions of space, or is it impossible to move back and forth around time?
 I don't know a lot of things, and there are still many things I still need to learn about the Universe we live in.
-One of beliefs I have, however, is that the purpose of life is not a predefineable thing; rather, I believe the purpose of life is a concept that can be defined differently depending on whom it is defined on.
+One of beliefs I have, however, is that the purpose of life is not something that can be universally predefined; rather, I believe the purpose of life is a concept that can be defined differently depending on whom it is defined on.

 This belief of mine has one major implication: we get to decide what is the purpose of life for ourselves.
-This means personal freedom for us to choose what is a good life, and live up to it.
+This means personal freedom.
+We get to choose what is a good life and live up to it.
-Two or more people might share the same belief, or one might just have a unique belief.
+Two or more people might share the same belief of what is a good life, or one might just have a unique belief.
 The validity of one’s good life does not depend on how others decide to live their lives.
 At the same time, it does not mean that everyone must have their own definition of a good life.
 Instead, it's just that everyone can, not must, have their own definition of a good life.
-As a matter of fact, we most often share a lot of things in common in what we think of as living a good life – e.g. eating healthy or having a safe shelter from dangers.
+As a matter of fact, we most often share a lot of things in common in what we think of as living a good life – e.g. eating healthy and having a safe shelter.
-Nevertheless, it is up to each one of us to fine-tune and decide what exactly it means to live a good life.
+It is up to each one of us to fine-tune and decide what exactly it means to live a good life.

 ### 2. What is a Good Life?

-Among all the philosophical bodies I've learned from this class, the two ideas that I resonate with the most are from Epicureanism and Buddhism.
+Among all the philosophical bodies I've learned in this class, the two ideas that I resonate with the most are from Epicureanism and Buddhism.

 > "While every pleasure is naturally good, not every pleasure should be chosen.
 Likewise, every pain is naturally evil, but not every pain is to be avoided.
 Only upon considering all consequences should we decide."
 (How to be an Epicurean by Catherine Wilson, pg.
 2)

-This is an idea that we may seek pleasure, but not in the simple sense that we should mindlessly choose pleasure over what is good for us; rather, it's the idea that certain actions that seemingly induce pain may lead to greater happiness.
+This is an idea that we may seek pleasure, but not in the simple sense that we should mindlessly choose pleasure over everything else; rather, it's an idea that certain actions that seemingly induce pain may lead to greater happiness.
-Yes, seek pleasure, but not just short-term pleasures.
+Yes, seek pleasure, but be thoughtful.
-Seek pleasure as in life-long happiness in a well-thought way.
+Seek pleasure as in pleasure for life-long happiness.
-Thus, it is wise to evaluate our own actions as much as we think are necessary, and make a conscious decision on the best course of action for ourselves; for our friends; and for our loved ones.
+It is wise to evaluate our own actions as much as we think are necessary, and make a conscious decision on the best course of action for ourselves; for our friends; and for our loved ones.

 > "Our true home is not in the past.
 Our true home is not in the future.